 Collection technology

-How to dry chaga
+How to dry chaga correctly

-What is birch chaga, how and why is it formed
+What is birch chaga, how and why it is formed

-The chemical composition is not well understood
+The chemical composition has not been sufficiently studied

 Chaga is not well studied chemically.
 It consists of approximately 12% ash, contains a lot of manganese, potassium and calcium, as well as acids (acetic, formic, oxalic, butyric, vanillic), polysaccharides, lignin, fiber, free phenols, etc.